BartBrood/Interactive-Graphviz-Diagrams/README.md

 # dynamic-SVG-from-Graphviz

+2 versions exist in this repository:

-javascript code that can be added to an SVG created by Graphviz to make it dynamic when opening in the browser.
+1. javascript code that can be added to an SVG created by Graphviz to make it dynamic when opening in the browser (no library dependencies).
+2. HTML version receiving dot source code rendering the graph locally using graphviz WASM library (only has cluster collapse/expand and edge highlighting for now).

 ## Features